-Only one brand of pencils has the highest lightfast rating throughout its whole colour range.
-This is Luminance 6901 made by Caran d’Ache, a Swiss company.
+Only one brand of pencils has the highest light-fast rating throughout its whole colour range.
+This is Luminance 6901 made by Caran d’Ache.
 You can happily pick out any pencil in the set and use it with impunity.
-Other brands I use are Holbein Artists Pencils (not easy to get outside Japan), Derwent Drawing and Caran d’Ache Pablos.
-Apart from Luminance pencils which are all lightfast, I am careful to only use other brands’ colours which are proven by CPSA (or by myself – see Holbein test below) to be light-resistant.
+Other brands I use are Holbein Artists Pencils (not easy to get outside Japan) and Derwent Drawing Pencils.

 2: A blender stick made of oils and wax, without any pigment in.
-It is made by Caran d’Ache.
-The idea is that it blends layers of colour together and burnishes them.
-It even provides protection against ultraviolet light.
-(Derwent also make blenders and burnishers, both of which I like and use.)
+It blends layers of colour together and burnishes them.

-“Step by Step”(below) is drawn with a mix of coloured pencils and Caran d’Ache Neocolor II and Neopastels.
+“Step by Step”(below) is drawn with a mix of coloured pencils, Caran d’Ache Neocolor II and Neopastels.